JamieHogg-depo/ACAriskfactors/README.md

 # ACAriskfactors

-This repository contains `stan` code for the analyses described in the manuscript "_" by James Hogg and others.
+This repository contains the code and modelled results described in the manuscript "Mapping the prevalence of cancer risk factors at the small area level in Australia" by James Hogg, Jessica Cameron, Susanna Cramb, Peter Baade and Kerrie Mengersen.